Your net worth is more than just the balance in your bank account. It’s a measure of your financial health.

 “I’ve seen clients come in with over half a million dollars in gross income from their vacation homes, and this is from busy professionals as a self-managed side gig,” Stranger said.
 “I actually know this area from personal experience as well as the tax end, as I currently have six vacation properties of my own.
 They are a great business and an easy way to quickly build net worth.”

-4. College Savings
+4. Retirement Savings

 Many parents assume ownership of a 529 college savings plan for their children, which increases their net worth until it’s time to use the money for school.